daniel-ober/Practice-Meats-Perfect/README.md

-# Practice Meats Perfect
+# BBQ Wars

 ## Project Description

-Practice Meats Perfect is an Airtable and React build that gives BBQ enthusiasts the ability to share their food scores/notes via a judging 'slip', similar to ones used in competitive BBQ.
+BBQ Wars is an Airtable and React build that gives BBQ enthusiasts the ability to share their food scores/notes via a judging 'slip', similar to ones used in competitive BBQ.
 From the Home screen, users can view recently judged BBQ or choose to navigate to the "New Slip" form page in the Navigation bar to submit their own scoring slip and image link.

 ## Wireframes

 The wireframes below show the homepage (with and without additional slip details) and the new slip page - for both mobile and desktop.

-Practice Meats Perfect contains a header that includes app title/logo, along with three clickable nav links that route to their approproate component - 'Home', 'New Slip', and 'About'.
+BBQ Wars contains a header that includes app title/logo, along with three clickable nav links that route to their approproate component - 'Home', 'New Slip', and 'About'.
 The homepage displays recently submitted data from the 'New Slips' form page.

 The 'New Slip' page allows users to submited their judging notes via a form.
 Details captured include Team/Restaurant Name, Meat Category (ie. chicken, pork, ribs, brisket), Scoring (Appearance, Taste, Tenderness), and a field for additional notes.
 Judge scoring guidelines will also be provided within the New Slip page, below the submit button, via regular text format.